 2. Use a Drupal export module

 There are a handful of Drupal modules designed to help with data exporting.
-The most popular is Views data export which allows you to take data from Drupal’s views module and export it into a format like a CSV file.
-In our experience, this approach will work well for simple configurations but sites that have elaborate setups with custom fields, taxonomies, etc. may prove to be very difficult.
+The most popular is Views data export which allows you to take data from Drupal’s views module and export it into a format like a CSV or XML file.
+In our experience, this approach will work well for simple configurations but sites that have elaborate setups with custom fields, taxonomies, etc. may prove to be more difficult.
+Pro tips:

 3. Write SQL scripts

 This approach involves going directly into the database and writing code to export exactly the information we need in exactly the correct format.
-We often prefer this approach because it gives us a ton of flexibility in how we export the data.
-Still, it also requires extensive knowledge of SQL scripting along with Drupal’s database architecture.
+This approach gives us a ton of flexibility in how we export the data.
+That said, it also requires extensive knowledge of SQL scripting along with Drupal’s database architecture.
 Here’s an example of a sample export script for blog posts with a couple of custom fields and taxonomies.

 SELECT `node`.nid AS drupal_id, `node`.vid AS drupal_revision_id, FROM_UNIXTIME(`node`.created) AS created_date, FROM_UNIXTIME(`node`.changed) AS last_modified_date, `node`.title, `field_revision_field_summary`.`field_summary_value` AS excerpt, `field_revision_body`.`body_value` AS main_content, `field_revision_field_date`.`field_date_value` AS published_date, `url_alias`.alias AS drupal_url, GROUP_CONCAT(DISTINCT tax1.name ORDER BY tax1.name ASC SEPARATOR ', ') AS categories, GROUP_CONCAT(DISTINCT program_node.title ORDER BY program_node.title ASC SEPARATOR ', ') AS programs FROM `node` LEFT JOIN `field_revision_field_summary` ON `node`.vid = `field_revision_field_summary`.`revision_id` AND `node`.nid = `field_revision_field_summary`.`entity_id` LEFT JOIN `field_revision_body` ON `node`.vid = `field_revision_body`.`revision_id` AND `node`.nid = `field_revision_body`.`entity_id` LEFT JOIN `field_revision_field_date` ON `node`.vid = `field_revision_field_date`.`revision_id` AND `node`.nid = `field_revision_field_date`.`entity_id` LEFT JOIN `url_alias` ON CONCAT('node/', `node`.`nid`) = `url_alias`.`source` LEFT JOIN `field_revision_field_categories` ON `node`.vid = `field_revision_field_categories`.`revision_id` AND `node`.nid = `field_revision_field_categories`.`entity_id` LEFT JOIN `taxonomy_term_data` AS tax1 ON `field_revision_field_categories`.`field_categories_tid` = tax1.tid LEFT JOIN `field_revision_field_programs` ON `node`.vid = `field_revision_field_programs`.`revision_id` AND `node`.nid = `field_revision_field_programs`.`entity_id` LEFT JOIN `node` AS program_node ON `field_revision_field_programs`.`field_programs_target_id` = program_node.nid WHERE `node`.type = 'blog_post' AND `node`.status = 1 AND FROM_UNIXTIME(`node`.created) >= '2015-01-01' GROUP BY `node`.nid;